davinaics/YOLOv8-ObjectDetection-Rapunzel/README.md

-# 🧠 Implementation of YOLOv8 for Image Detection of Rapunzel Character
+# 🧠 YOLOv8-Based Rapunzel Character Detection System

 This project implements **YOLOv8 (You Only Look Once version 8)** for detecting the **Rapunzel character** in images.
 The system is built using the **Ultralytics YOLOv8 framework** and a dataset obtained from **Roboflow**.